knative/docs/docs/eventing/getting-started.md

       -d '{"msg":"Goodbye Knative!"}'
     ```

-   Result: When your event is sent to the `Broker`, `goodbye-display` will activate and send the event to the event consumer of the same name.
+   When the `Broker` receives your event, `goodbye-display` will activate and send the event to the event consumer of the same name.

    If the event has been received, you will receive a `202 Accepted` response similar to the one below:

     ```sh
     < HTTP/1.1 202 Accepted
     < Content-Length: 0
     < Date: Mon, 12 Aug 2019 19:48:18 GMT
     ```

 3. To make the third request, which creates an event that has the `type` `greeting` and the`source` `sendoff`, run the following in the SSH terminal: